 Plans are in development for a new station to serve the Cambridge Biomedical Campus on the existing rail line which runs along its western edge.
 Three possible sites were considered, all between the Addenbrooke’s Road and guided busway bridges over the railway.
 After consultation the most northerly site was chosen, adjacent to the guided busway bridge.

-Network Rail intends to submit an application for a Transport and Works Act Order to the Secretary of State for Transport this year (2021), following which construction would start in the autumn of 2022 and be completed in 2025.
+Network Rail has submitted an application for a Transport and Works Act Order to the Secretary of State for Transport ( June 2021), following which construction will start in the autumn of 2022 and be completed in 2025.
 The station will be served by trains on the existing King’s Cross and Liverpool Street lines and it is planned to complement these with East-West Rail trains from around 2030.

 The new station is not in the Great Shelford parish, but will impact upon us:

 - The increasing number of residents who work at the Biomedical Campus, and others, particularly those who live in the northern part of the parish, may find the new station useful for their work or leisure journeys.

 - The project includes improvements to the junction of the King’s Cross and Liverpool Street lines to reduce journey times and improve service reliability.
 This junction, known for historical reasons as Shepreth Branch Junction, lies within Great Shelford and we cover this part of the project in detail in a separate document.